-$Copy \ to\ -\ The\ Regional\ Office,\ At\ -\ Near\ Panposh\ Hockey\ Chowk,\ At./\ P.O.$
+Copy to- The Regional Officer, Regional Office, Rourkela, Office of the State Pollution ControlBoard, At- Near Panposh Hockey Chowk, AT/PO. - Panposh, Rourkela - 769 004, Dist - Sundargarh, Odisha.

-- Panposh, Rourkela - 769 004, Dist - Sundargarh
+Part of O. P. Jindal Group

-NEERI REPORT COMPLIANCE STATUS -GONUA MINE
+NEERI REPORT COMPLIANCE STATUS - GONUA MINE

-C: D L. COID MEDDI A 4 Sl.
-No. Recommendation by CSIR-NEERI Action Taken 1 The individual lease holders shall make assessment and quantification of emission load generation (in terms of air pollution, noise, wastewater and solid waste) from each of the mining activity (including transportation) for the period starting from1 st April to 31 st March and submit report by June of every year.
+SI.
+No. Recommendation by CSIR-NEERI Action Taken 1 1 The individual lease holders shall make assessment and quantification of emission load generation (in terms of air pollution, noise, wastewater and solid waste) from each of the mining activity (including transportation) forthe period starting from 1st April to 31st March and submit report by June of every year.
 Efforts should be made to further eliminate/ minimize generation of air pollution/ dust, noise, wastewater, solid waste generation in successive years through use of better technology.
 Necessary guidance many be sought from Regional Officer, SPCB on load calculation.
-The project has already been practicing different environmental safeguard measures for prevention of the air pollution.
-The measures are- Mobile water sprinkling arrangement has been provided for the haul roads, processing area and loading / unloading points to minimize dispersion of air borne dust particles.
-Existing Fixed water sprinkling being maintained and operated.
-Wet drilling arrangement with acousticenclosure is in practice to control dustright at the source.
-Dust Suppression System (Dry fog system) being provided at all appropriate places of mineral handling plants (crusher & screening plant) and other areas.
+The project has already been practicing different environmental safeguard measures for pollution prevention The measures are- Mobile water sprinkling arrangement has been provided for the haul roads, processing area and loading / unloading points tominimize dispersion of air borne dust particles.
+Wet drilling arrangement with acoustic enclosure is in practice to control dust right atthe source.
+Dust Suppression System (Dry fog system) being provided at all appropriate places of mineral handling plants (crusher & screeningplant) and other areas.
 Same are being maintained for proper dust control.
-Regular Monitoring of ambient air quality parameters being carried out through M/s Ecomen Private Limited.
-Monitoring reports of FY 2023-24 were submitted in your good office vide letter no. JSW/C/O/2024/330 dated 11.05.2024.
 No process water being discharged from the mine.
-Regular Monitoring of water quality parameters being carried out and Monitoring reports of FY 2023-24 were submitted in your good office vide letter no. JSW/C/O/2024/330 dated 11.05.2024.
-Noise producing equipment's are coveredas far as practicable.
+Noise producing equipment's are covered as far as practicable.
 Workers engaged in Operations are provided with ear plugs / muffs.
-Besides this, acoustic enclosures are provided for all machines operating within the mines.
-Regular Noise Monitoring being carried out and Monitoring reports of FY 2023-24 were submitted in your good office vide letter no. JSW/C/O/2024/330 dated 11.05.2024.
-The overburden generated as solid waste is stacked at the earmarked areas and are covered by Coir matting.
-Additional coir matting of 3867 Sq.m is being done as per requirement which will be followed by tree plantation after arrival of monsoon.
+Besides this, acoustic enclosures are provided for all machines operating within themines.
+The overburden generated as solid waste is stacked at the earmarked areas and are covered by Coir matting followed by tree plantation.
 The vehicles carrying the loaded materials are being covered with tarpaulin.
+Annual Assessment and quantification of emission load generation is enclosed as 2 Monitoring of ambient air and fugitive emission in core zone shall be carried out on daily basis.
+Minimum four ambient air quality monitoring stationsshall be installed in the core zone.
+Out of four, at least one on-line monitoring station shall be installed in case of mines having EC capacity Annexure I. Three Continuous Ambient Air Quality Monitoring Stations (CAAQMS) are installed at the site in consultation with Regional Officer, Rourkela.
+All 3 CAAQMS are equipped with data transfer facility to OSPCB. of 3 MTPA of more.
+Moreover, one station should be located near the ore carrying truck entry and exit gate of mine.
+A letter in this regard has already been communicated to individual leaseholder of capacity 3 MTPA and above vide Board's Letter no-7807, dt.
+30.06.2018.
+In addition, regular environmental monitoring is conducted through a third-party NABL-accredited laboratory, Ecomen Mining Pvt.
+Ltd. 3 Monitoring in buffer zone shall be carried out by through NABET accredited agency preferably, at locations of nearest human habitation including Monitoring in buffer zone (in consultation with RO, SPCB) is also carried out by M/s Ecomen Mining Pvt Ltd (NABL Accredited Laboratory).